minetest-mods/mysoundblocks/Readme.md

 In game place a block and right click on it.

+Sound -

 Enter Sound Name field - type the name of the sound file.
 Do not include .ogg

 Lenght field - This is how long the sound file is.
 It determines how long to wait til the sound can be played agian

-Sound Distance field - This is the distance away from the node that the sound gets triggered.
+Radius - This is the distance away from the node that the sound gets triggered.

+Click on the Sound button

+Chat -

+Chat works the same way as sound.
+Just enter the message you want to appear in the chat console and click the Chat button

 Privs - You need the mysoundblocks priv to use the  chat commands